REI Adventure Canceled? We’ve Got You Covered.

 From local parks to backpacking the Grand Canyon, as you challenge yourself with more epic hikes, the right set of poles can make a BIG difference on your adventures.

 Good quality poles can help you stand up straighter and improve posture while you’re trekking up the trail, and save your knees when you’re heading down.
+Learning how to use trekking poles can make every hike more enjoyable.

 Why Use Hiking Poles?